mailaneibu/ROS2-how-does-it-work-/README.md

 # ROS2-how-does-it-work-

-# ROS2 : how does it work ?

 - 'rospy' is replaced by 'rclpy'
 - mavros was used to communicate with the PX4, now it is PX4 messages 'px4 msgs.msg' which is mode direct.